 What Are the Primary Symptoms of the Coronavirus?

-Older man and people with other medical problem (such as diabetes, asthma, or heart disease) possibly more vulnerable to be getting seriously sick.
+The older man and people with other medical problems (such as diabetes, asthma, or heart disease) are possibly more vulnerable to getting seriously sick.

 How will unfold of the Coronavirus Be Prevented?

-Experience says taking precaution measures, remaining vigilant and preparation are key.
+Experience says taking precautionary measures, remaining vigilant, and preparing are key.
 There is currently no vaccine to prevent coronavirus disease (COVID-19).

 Standard recommendations to stop infection spread include:

 - Clean hands frequently with alcohol-based hand rub or soap and water

 - Cover nose and mouth when coughing and sneezing with a tissue or flexed elbow

 - Avoid close contact (4 meters or 13 feet) with anybody with cold or influenza-like side effects

 - If you go to the market, don’t touch animals or anything in the zone they stay